chronologic/DAY-testnet-faucet/README.md

 # DAY-testnet-faucet
-Facet fot Day tokens on the Testnet
+### Faucet for Chronologic's DAY tokens on the Testnet